Walk through the Wye Valley AONB

 The River Wye

 Next was the walk upstream along the river to Biblins footbridge, to cross the Wye.
-The views from the bridge were stunning and took our time admiring them.
+The views from the bridge were stunning, and we took our time admiring them.
 Biblins Footbridge is a suspension bridge that is very pleasing on the eyes.
 The Forestry Commission built it using local oak timbers in 1957.
 It links Symonds Yat to the Biblins’ campsite.
 The footbridge has signs requesting that only 6 cross at a time.

 Walk From Biblins Bridge To Symonds Yat West

 We headed upstream after crossing the bridge through the youth campsite.
 After crossing, we found a shaded area to sit, hydrate, and have a light lunch of bread and cheese.
-While dining, we saw 2 birds of prey circling overhead, didn’t get any photos, but I believe they were buzzards.
+While dining, we saw 2 birds of prey circling overhead.
+We didn’t get any photos, but I believe they were buzzards.

 Campsite in the Wye Valley